-Under the strategic plan, the Government of Nigeria supports the treatment of severe malaria using injectable artesunate.2 The country’s guidelines for Diagnosis and Treatment of Malaria (2015) recommend using injectable artesunate (Inj.
-AS) for the treatment of severe malaria, or intravenous quinine if IAS is not available.
-Quinine is on the essential medicines list and is readily available in country.2
+Under the strategic plan, the Government of Nigeria supports the treatment of severe malaria using injectable artesunate.
+The country’s guidelines for Diagnosis and Treatment of Malaria (2015) recommend using injectable artesunate for the treatment of severe malaria, or intravenous quinine if injectable artesunate is not available.
+Both products are on the national essential medicines list and are readily available in country.

-Factors hindering SP uptake among pregnant women include low antenatal care attendance rates, restrictions that prevent non-pharmacy workers from dispensing SP, missed opportunities during visits, and non-availability and stock outs.2
+Factors hindering SP uptake among pregnant women include low antenatal care attendance rates, restrictions that prevent non-pharmacy workers from dispensing SP, missed opportunities during visits, and non-availability.

 Seasonal Malaria Chemoprevention

-The public health care system makes up 67% of all healthcare facilities and is divided into three levels: federal, state and local government areas (LGA) or National Primary Health Care Development Agency.2
+The public health care system makes up 67% of all healthcare facilities and is divided into three levels: federal, state and local government areas (LGA) or National Primary Health Care Development Agency.

 - The federal health budget covers tertiary care and disease control programs (including malaria control).
 There are 83 tertiary healthcare facilities.

-- The state health budget cover secondary care and there are 3,992 secondary facilities.
+- The state health budget covers secondary care and there are 3,992 secondary facilities.

-- The LGA budgets addresses primary healthcare while there are 30,098 primary healthcare facilities.
+- The LGA budgets address primary healthcare while there are 30,098 primary healthcare facilities.

-The government of Nigeria receives funds for malaria control from the Global Fund.
-It is also negotiating additional loans from the World Bank, the African Development Bank, the Islamic Development Bank and USAID’s President’s Malaria Initiative, among others.
-The country has similarly been funded by DFID as well as a number of nongovernmental players.
-Private sector companies in the extraction industry have also implemented malaria control programmes.2
+The government of Nigeria receives funds for malaria control from the Global Fund, USAID’s President’s Malaria Initiative and others.
+It has also secured loans from the World Bank, the African Development Bank, the Islamic Development Bank.
+The country has similarly been funded by DFID (now called Foreign, Commonwealth & Development Office (FCDO) as well as a number of nongovernmental players.
+Private sector companies in the extraction industry have also implemented malaria control programmes.

-SMC programmes are being implemented in the Sokoto, Jigawa, Katsina and Zamfara States by the Malaria Consortium.2
+SMC programmes are being implemented in the Sokoto, Jigawa, Katsina and Zamfara States by the Malaria Consortium.